the FUELING CREATIVITY in education podcast

 Season 9, Episode 12 | 39 min

-Season 10, Episode 12 The Four Ps of Technology and Learning“Focus more on technology fluency.
+Season 10, Episode 12 The Five Ps of Technology and Learning“Focus more on technology fluency.
 You know, our goal is not necessarily to have professional programmers, for instance, or professional web developers, but empower people so that they master enough of...

-Nature Knows Best: Teaching Creativity Through Biomimicry with Billy Almon
+Nature Knows Best: Teaching Creativity Through Biomimicry

 subscribe for our Extra Fuel newsletter